- 1Repeated and heavy striking or hitting of someone or something: the pounding of the surf on a sandy beachMore example sentences

 take (or get) a pounding

-- Be repeatedly hit or attacked: the town took a hell of a pounding from the Luftwaffe • figurative shares took a pounding this monthMore example sentences
+- Be repeatedly hit or attacked: the town took a hell of pounding from the Luftwaffe • figurative technology stocks took a pounding in last week’s sharp correctionMore example sentences

 - Russia's stock market has taken a pounding.